based on Reviews

 • Especially at higher doses, a distinction must be made between zinc, iron, copper, calcium,

-Manganese, magnesium and fluorine preparations as well as between these substances and
+manganese, magnesium and fluorine preparations, as well as between these substances and

 Recommendation